-Some of the programs administered by DHCD for housing assistance include: HOME Investment Partnerships (HOME) Program which received approximately \$7,000,000 in fiscal year 2017 to develop affordable housing projects in Virginia; Housing Opportunities for Persons with Aids (HOPWA) which received approximately \$745,000 to provide housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families; Emergency Solutions Grant (ESG) which received approximately \$2,750,000 to assist with street outreach, emergency shelter, homelessness prevention and rapid re-housing assistance; to name a few.
-Some other programs administered through this service area include the Weatherization program which provides funds to install measures that reduce residential heating and cooling costs for low-income families and enhance the health and safety of residents and the Low-Income Home Energy Assistance Program (LIHEA) which assists low-income families with energy costs.
+Some of the programs administered by DHCD for housing assistance include: HOME Investment Partnerships (HOME) Program which received \$10,094,628 in fiscal year 2019 to develop affordable housing projects in Virginia; Housing Opportunities for Persons with Aids (HOPWA) which received \$962,389 to provide housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families; Emergency Solutions Grant (ESG) which received \$2,771,457 to assist with rapid re-housing assistance.
+Some other programs administered through this service area include both the Virginia and National Housing Trust Funds, Weatherization, and Low-Income Home Energy Assistance Programs.
+The Housing Trust Funds is intended to create and preserve affordable housing and to reduce homelessness in the commonwealth, the Weatherization program provides funds to install measures that reduce residential heating and cooling costs for low-income families and enhance the health and safety of residents and the Low-Income Home Energy Assistance Program (LIHEA) which assists low-income families with energy costs.